Frequently asked questions relating to Beverley Building Society transfer of equity

 Transfer of Equity Conveyancing for Leasehold premises

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
-If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in breach of the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with Beverley Building Society your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Beverley Building Society.

 Preparing the Transfer of Equity with a Beverley Building Society Mortgage